Gawker: Under Bustle Digital Group (2018–2023)

 On July 12, 2018, Bryan Goldberg, owner of Bustle and Elite Daily, purchased Gawker.com in a bankruptcy auction for less than $1.5 million.

 On January 16, 2019, it was announced Carson Griffith, Ben Barna, Maya Kosoff and Anna Breslaw were joining the staff of the new Gawker.
 However, on January 23, 2019, Kosoff and Breslaw announced they were quitting the site over offensive workplace comments made by Griffith.
 "We're disappointed it ended this way, but we can't continue to work under someone who is antithetical to our sensibility and journalistic ethics, or for an employer [CEO Bryan Goldberg] who refuses to listen to the women who work for him when it's inconvenient," Kosoff and Breslaw said in a statement.

 In March 2019, Dan Peres was announced as the site's editor-in-chief.
 However, in August 2019, Peres, Griffith and the rest of the staff tasked with relaunching the site were laid off.
 "We are postponing the Gawker relaunch," a BDG spokesperson said.
 "For now, we are focusing company resources and efforts on our most recent acquisitions, Mic, The Outline, Nylon and Inverse."
 Kate Storey of Esquire outlined the leading theory on the failed relaunch was that it aimed to turn Gawker into "the prestigious, journalistic gem of BDG, kept afloat by the profits of other sites like Bustle and Elite Daily", however, "the BDG board and Goldberg soon lost interest in a site that was proving difficult to staff, a lightning rod for controversy, and, ultimately, expensive to operate (reporting is expensive) while not generating commensurate revenue".

 In 2020, Griffith sued The Daily Beast, the site's editor-in-chief Noah Shachtman, and writer Maxwell Tani for defamation over an article about Kosoff and Breslaw's resignation over Griffith's comments.
 On March 24, 2021, a New York judge denied a motion to dismiss the lawsuit.
 On May 16, 2023, a New York appeals court dismissed the lawsuit.

 In April 2021, it was reported that Gawker would relaunch with former Gawker writer Leah Finnegan tapped as editor-in-chief.
 Finnegan has said, of the tone of the relaunched site, that "[...] current laws of civility mean that no, it can't be exactly what it once was."
 The site relaunched on July 28, 2021.

 On February 1, 2023, Bustle Digital Group announced that it would shut down Gawker as part of company-wide cuts.

 Purchase by Meng Ru Kuok (2023–present)

 In November 2023, the Gawker brand and domain were purchased by Meng Ru Kuok, the founder of Singapore-based venture capital firm Caldecott Music Group.
-Kuok stated a need for Gawker's reinvention and that "whatever plans materialize, what's for sure is that it won't be the same as it was before".
+Kuok stated a need for Gawkers reinvention and that "whatever plans materialize, what's for sure is that it won't be the same as it was before".
 However, the digital archive was not included in this purchase and all articles have been removed from the Gawker website.